Food News Showers

 From the Desk of Cuisine Bonne Femme:

-Two weeks ago everyone’s favorite road food trippers Jane and Michael Stern did a focus on Portland donut darlings Voodoo Donut.
+Two weeks ago everyone’s favorite road food trippers Jane and Michael Stern wrote a story on Portland donut darlings Voodoo Donut.
 As everyone else does when they report on this unique Portland donutateur (or shall we call them a donutery?), the Sterns freaked out over Voodoo’s signature Bacon Maple Bars and vast vegan donut selection.
-You can listen to it in all its deep fried sugary glory here.
+I just don’t get it.

 This as taken from a recent press release put out by the fine folks at Por Que No on N. Mississippi: